testinfected/tape/README.md

 ## What is Tape?

-Tape is a lightweight library for doing CRUD operations over JDBC with a fluent API.
+Tape is a lightweight data mapping library.

+It was specifically designed as a fluent API over JDBC for simple CRUD operations.

+## Why Tape?

-I wrote tape because I wanted to do write persistence code using plain old JDBC instead of having to use an heavyweight ORM framework.
+So that I could write persistence code using plain old JDBC instead of having to use an heavyweight ORM framework.

+## How does it work?

 Tape is designed to be:
-* Lightweight without any dependency
+* Lightweight - without any dependency
-* Small and easy to understand in a short amount of time
+* Small - easy to understand in a short amount of time
-* Transparent without magic happening behind the the scenes
+* Transparent - without magic happening behind the the scenes
-* Fast to setup and fire so your database integration tests run fast
+* Fast to setup and fire - so your database integration tests run fast
 * Easy to get started with

 Tape is not: